 We met up again on Saturday to collect the bags we passed out and to request donations at a local Smith’s grocery store.
 My older son, Junior, had basketball tryouts that morning so Brandon was the only one able to help out.
 I dropped him off and was supposed to pick him up around noon but he called and asked if he could stay the entire day.
 As impressed as I was, and of course I said yes, what came next was even more amazing.

-I honestly couldn’t tell you how good the food drive did but I can tell you how proud I was to be a father that weekend.
+I honestly couldn’t tell you how good the food drive did.
+What I can tell you is how proud I was to be a father that weekend.
 Both of my sons were awesome!